Skip to content

 • [storage] min_free_space is a partition-level emergency brake that respects log_on_full: drop_* policies stop logging silently on disk (but always emit a log.disk_pressure notification); kill_task cancels the run.

-A reasonable mental model: log_max_size is “this one run is going to write too much”; max_size is “we’ve accumulated too much”; and min_free_space is “the disk is full and no policy gets us out of it gracefully.”
+An easy way to keep them straight: log_max_size is “this one run is about to write too much,” max_size is “we’ve piled up too much over time,” and min_free_space is “the disk is full and no policy is going to get us out of this gracefully.”

-The example file ships with 5gb / 500mb.
-That’s a safe starting point for a typical VPS.
-Adjust to your environment:
+A 5gb / 500mb split is a safe baseline for a typical VPS.
+Tune it to your setup:

 EnvironmentSuggested max_sizeSuggested min_free_space